weimeilin79/gs-redpanda-k8s/redpanda-k8s/step3.md

 Don't worry it's not an error, let's try get the broker configuration by adding */v1/node_config* to the URL and refresh the page.
 ![Node Config](./images/step-3-node-config.png)

 In both _Tab2_ and _Tab3_ use *ctl+C* to terminate the consumer & producer processes.
-Feel free to also close the tabs, we will not be needing them from this point onwards.
+We will not be needing them from this point onwards.